DerekTurtleRoe/N64Docs/README.md

 Bighead - Who's massive amount of Project64 testing in the past provided some useful test methodology and gave some very useful insight

+bryc - Saves and file format info, general info about backup units and their formatting

 Rosalie - Some info and fantastic plugins and interface for Mupen64Plus!

 WeinerSchnitzel - Various info, tips, etc